Kyle-James-Vanburen/Angelos-Pizza-Dashboard/README.md

 4. EMPLOYEE COST - This SQL script retrieves and calculates staff costs based on rota data.
 It combines information from the "rota," "staff," and "shift" tables to create a result set with details about staff shifts and associated costs.

+Table Indentifier

-   date: The date of the shift.
+- date: The date of the shift.
 - first_name: The first name of the staff member.
 - last_name: The last name of the staff member.
 - hourly_rate: The hourly rate of the staff member.